jojobear13/shinpokered/README.md

   - AI trainers can only have shinies in hard mode, so it affords more chances to find wild shinies
   - Also, shiny mercy extends to tower ghosts, ghost marowak, and the old man catching tutorial
 - Winning the SS Anne tournament with a pikachu in the party will set its catch rate to 168
-  - In this rom hack, a pikachu with this catch rate can be taught Surf via HM
+  - In this community patch, a pikachu with this catch rate can be taught Surf via HM
   - This catch rate makes it hold a gorgeous box if transferred to Gen 2
   - In case of multiple pikachus, only the first in the roster will be affected
-  - Likewise, a pikachu holding a gorgeous box can learn surf if transferred into this rom hack
+  - Likewise, a pikachu holding a gorgeous box can learn surf if transferred into this community patch
 - Defeat Lance with a Dragonite in your top spot and it will be given a catch rate of 168
   - Dragonite's cry will play to confirm that this has happened
-  - In this rom hack, a dragonite with this catch rate can be taught Fly via HM
+  - In this community patch, a dragonite with this catch rate can be taught Fly via HM
   - This catch rate makes it hold a gorgeous box if transferred to Gen 2
-  - Likewise, a dragonite holding a gorgeous box can learn fly if transferred into this rom hack
+  - Likewise, a dragonite holding a gorgeous box can learn fly if transferred into this community patch
 - Added Bill's secret garden behind his house
   - Put Mew in your top spot and show Bill to gain access
   - You will encounter the starter pokemon plus some other rarer pokemon